GPEdit.msc or Group Policy Editor is a handy tool for the Windows operating system which is easier to configure Windows settings.

 echo Group Policy Editor Installation complete.

-Step 2: Now, right click on bat file and click on Run as administrator.
+Step 2: Now, right-click on the bat file and click on Run as administrator.

 Step 3: After all the process is completed, it will display a message “Group Policy Editor Installation Complete“.